-To bypass the intersections and signals at William Cannon Drive and SH 71, both Alternatives A and C propose sections of elevated mainlanes in the US 290 corridor.
-Out of the eight miles of proposed roadway, US 290 will be elevated for one half-mile for Alternative A, and one mile for Alternative C. The elevated direct connection from US 290 to SH 71 will keep commuter traffic off local roads, easing up access for local business and neighborhoods.
+To bypass the intersections and signals at William Cannon Drive and SH 71, TxDOT proposes that sections of the mainlanes in the US 290 corridor be elevated.
+Out of the eight miles of proposed roadway, US 290 will be elevated for one half-mile for the proposed build alternative.
+The elevated direct connection from US 290 to SH 71 will keep commuter traffic off local roads, easing up access for local business and neighborhoods.

 To meet the purpose and need of the project, and due to the large volume of traffic on US 290, no option where the frontage roads and mainlanes were at the same level could meet the mobility and safety demand.
 Signalized intersections are not a long term mobility solution when traffic volumes are as high as these on US 290 and SH 71.

 The elevated structures would be an average height of 25 feet with a maximum height of approximately 37 feet above the existing ground, about the height of a two story house.
 You can see our artistic renderings of these elevated structures by viewing our new renderings page.

 The highest proposed bridge structure on the project is shorter than the Austin Pizza Garden building on US 290 near Patton Ranch Road.

 The structures are also shorter than the highest point of the bluff and the power lines along US 290.